Characters and chromatic symmetric functions: Abstract

 \section{Abstract}

-Let $P$ be a poset, $\inc(P)$ its incomparability graph, and $X_{\inc(P)}$ the corresponding chromatic symmetric function, as defined by Stanley in {\em Adv.
+Given a poset $P$, let $\inc(P)$ be its incomparability graph, $X_{\inc(P)}$ the corresponding chromatic symmetric function defined by Stanley in {\em Adv.
 Math.}, {\bf 111} (1995) pp.~166--194.
-Certain conditions on $P$ imply that the expansions of $X_{\inc(P)}$ in standard symmetric function bases yield coefficients which have simple combinatorial interpretations.
-By expressing these coefficients as character evaluations, we extend several of these interpretations to {\em all} posets $P$.
-Consequences include new combinatorial interpretations of the permanent and other immanants of totally nonnegative matrices, and of the sum of elementary coefficients in the Shareshian-Wachs chromatic quasisymmetric function $X_{\inc(P),q}$ when $P$ is a unit interval order.
+Let $\omega$ be the standard involution on symmetric functions.
+Certain conditions on $P$ imply that the expansions of $X_{\inc(P)}$ and $\omega X_{\inc(P)}$ in standard symmetric function bases yield coefficients which have simple combinatorial interpretations.
+By expressing coefficients of $X_{\inc(P)}$ and $\omega X_{\inc(P)}$ as character evaluations, we obtain simple combinatorial interpretations for coefficients of the power sum and monomial expansions of $\omega X_{\inc(P)}$ which hold for {\em all} posets $P$.
+Consequences include new combinatorial interpretations of the permanent, induced trivial character immanants, and power sum immanants of totally nonnegative matrices, and of the sum of elementary coefficients in the Shareshian-Wachs chromatic quasisymmetric function $X_{\inc(P),q}$ when $P$ is a unit interval order.